Frequently Asked Questions about Form 1098-T

 It's easy.
 Log in through our Central Login Service, it's just a few mouse clicks!

-2012 Forms 1098-T are available now!
-Students will receive a UConnect e-mail message from "UC Tax Compliance" informing them of this availability.
+2013 Forms 1098-T are available online.
+Students received a UConnect e-mail message from "UC Tax Compliance" informing them of this availability.
 Download your Form 1098-T here.

 Your Form 1098-T will appear as a PDF document.
 You can open the file and print it.
-You can also save it to your computer or flash drive, and print it or send it via e-mail to whomever you like.
+You can also save it to your computer, cloud storage or flash drive, and print it or send it via e-mail to whomever you like.

 Yes.
 Access can only be obtained by logging in through our Central Login Service.